gmrandazzo/libscientific/README.md

 Please first read the cmake documentation about [testing with cmake and ctest](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Testing%20With%20CMake%20and%20CTest.html)

-Then write a test for the algorithm you propose and save it in "src/tests" directory.
+Then write a test for the proposed algorithm and save it in "src/tests" directory.
+Please write a test in src/python_bindings/tests for the python binding.
+The test should work using pytest.

 Run and submit the resulting output in the pull request specifying:
 - What the algorithm does
 - What the unit tests represent and what they prove.